limlincoln/Airbnb-AIO-Solution/README.md

 This is a SC10, Group 6 Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on Airbnb prices from [insideairbnb](http://insideairbnb.com/get-the-data/).

-For detailed walkthrough, please view the source code in order from:
+For detailed walkthrough, please view:
-1. File
+1. Rental Estimator System
-2. File
+3. Price Insight System
-3. File
+4. Customer Review System

 ## Problem Defintion